FailAcademy/learning/adp-london/_slides/week-02/02-web-servers-express.md

 Discussion:

-What are the other vaues we'll need to cconfigure for boomtown.
+What are the other values we'll need to configure for boomtown?
 Lead the discussion towards: 'How do you think we're going to store / connect to postgres from node?' ie. We'll need to use the app singleton to retrieve / store values from process.env